borgestrand/widget_binaries/README.md

 How to reinstall DAC firmware: Read from line 508 of the <a href="https://github.com/borgestrand/sdr-widget/blob/audio-widget-experimental/AW_readme.txt#L508">Audio Widget Readme file</a>.

+The firmware works on Windows 10 Creators Update build 16232.
+It fails on at least one earlier version of Creators Update.
+Make sure you have at least build 16232 before you install the new firmware.
+Windows 10 Creators Update users should uninstall the ASIO driver associated with Henry Audio / Audio Widget DACs.

 <b>File:</b> <a href="https://github.com/borgestrand/widget_binaries/raw/master/awx_20170718_debug_volume.elf">awx_20170718_debug_volume.elf</a>
 <b>Date:</b> 20170718